Normalizing Flows are Capable Models for Continuous Control: Related Work

 \section{Related Work}

 \paragraph{Normalizing flows.} This work builds on the rich literature of normalizing flow architectures~\cite{dinh2015nice, rezende2016nf, kingma2018glow, kingma2017iafs, huang2018naf, papamakarios2018maf, zhai2024tarf}.
 NICE~\cite{dinh2015nice} introduce the idea of stacking neural function blocks that perform shifting, making density estimation efficient.
 RealNVP~\cite{dinh2017realnvp} extends NICE to non volume preserving layers that also perform a scaling operation.
-GLOW~\cite{kingma2018glow} further propose applying an invertible generalized permutation and a special normalization layer~(ActNorm) to improve expressivity.
-Recently, \citet{zhai2024tarf} propose a scalable NF architecture and a sampling technique to achieve SOTA results on vision benchmarks. \looseness=-1
+GLOW~\cite{kingma2018glow} further propose applying an invertible generalized permutation and a special normalization layer~(ActNorm) to improve expressivity. \looseness=-1

 \paragraph{Probabilistic models in RL.} Strides in probabilistic modeling research consistently push the boundaries in deep RL.
 Variational autoencoders gave rise to a family of model-based~\cite{hafner2019planet, hafner2024dreamerv3, kaiser2024simple} and representation learning~\cite{lee2020slac, Yarats_isac} algorithms.
 Contrastive learning has been used to learn value functions~\cite{ma2023vipuniversalvisualreward, sermanet2018tmw, eysenbach2023crl, myers2025tdc} as well as representations~\cite{srinivas2020curl, pmlr-v139-stooke21a} for RL.
 Advances in sequence modeling led to improvements in BC~\cite{chen2021dt, brohan2023rt1, lee2024vqbet, shafiullah2022cloningk}, RL~\cite{ni2022rmfrl, grigsby2024amago} and planning~\cite{janner2021dd}.
 More recently, diffusion models~\cite{song2021diff, ho2020diff, sohldickstein2015diff} and their variants~\cite{song2023consistencymodels, lipman2023fm, bengio2021gflow, bengio2023gflow} have become the popular models for large scale BC pre-training~\cite{chi2024diffpol, lin2025datascalinglawsimitation, pmlr-v164-weng22a, black2024pi0}, RL finetuning~\cite{ren2024dppo, hansenestruch2023idql}, offline RL~\cite{ajay2023cmayn, park2025fql, venkatraman2023ldcq} and planning~\cite{janner2022planningdiff, zheng2023guidedflows, lu2023synther}. \looseness=-1